Deep learning memorization, and why you should care

 An image of two columns of text next to each other.
 On one side it shows a GPT-4 response.
 On the other side it shows text from a New York Times article.
 The text is all in red as the text is exactly the same.
 NYT vs. OpenAI

 Here is a screenshot of an excerpt from the New York Times lawsuit against Microsoft and OpenAI.
-On the left is the original text of the New York Times article.
-On the right you can see the extracted text from GPT-4.
+On the right is the original text of the New York Times article.
+On the left you can see the extracted text from GPT-4.
 If a word is red, it means it was directly repeated and therefore memorized by the deep learning model.
 Is this a violation of copyright law?

 An image of a photo of a woman on the left side that looks like a book promotional photo.
 It has her name and her book title underneath as the caption.
 On the right side you can see an almost exact copy of the image with some artifacts common to Generative AI.
 That is the extraction photo.
 Stable Diffusion Face Extraction